 The FCOHREP is a HUD certified substantially equivalent agency and, therefore, eligible to file and investigate complaints under Fairfax County jurisdiction that are dual-filed with HUD.
-The agency's Human Rights Division received twenty-five (25) fair housing complaints between July 1, 2015 and June 30, 2016, twenty (20) of which were dual-filed with HUD.
-In total, thirty-eight (38) cases were investigated by staff between July 1, 2015 and June 30, 2016, thirty-three (33) of which were dual filed with HUD.
-Fifteen (15) complaints were closed with a "No Cause" finding, three (3) were administratively closed, seven (7) cases were conciliated and three (3) cases resulted in a "Cause" finding.
-Ten (10) cases remained under investigation as of June 30, 2016.
+The agency's Human Rights Division received twenty one (21) fair housing complaints between July 1, 2016 and June 30, 201, nineteen (19) of which were dual-filed or are pending dual filing with HUD.
+In total, thirty (30) cases were investigated by staff between July 1, 2016 and June 30, 2017, twenty-seven (27) of which were dual filed or still pending with HUD.
+Eleven (11) complaints were closed with a "No Cause" finding, one (1) case was administratively closed, five (5) cases were conciliated and four (4) cases resulted in a "Cause" finding.
+Nine (9) cases remained under investigation as of June 30, 2017.